 Had a rough day at work?

-I wish she was every teacher's fairy godmother.
+I think of her as every teacher's fairy godmother.

-I thought about a few things after watching these movies.
+As a teacher, I thought about a few things after watching this movie.

 It didn't happen, but I can empathize with those poor nannies!
 And those poor kids.
 They had experienced a lot of loss.
-I held my ground and stayed calm and let them know I wasn't going anywhere, and we became very close.
+They tried all kinds of shenanigans.
+But I held my ground and stayed calm and let them know I wasn't going anywhere, and we became very close.

-Clearly the happier the kids were, they more they were able to "see" her beauty.
+Clearly the happier the kids were, with clear boundaries and a sense of safety, they more they were able to "see" her beauty.

 Notice also how she maintains an even, calm tone of voice.